 Currently, scientists have a few theories on how victims develop testicular mesothelioma.
 One theory suggests that cancerous growth from other areas of the body somehow amass to a point in which the testicles are affected.
 Another theory suggests that nodules on the serosal surface of the testicles eventually develop into mesothelioma.

-Although testicular and ovarian mesothelioma cancer is extremely rare, the life expectancy of victims is extremely grim.
+Although testicular and ovarian mesothelioma cancer are extremely rare, the life expectancy of victims is grim.
 On average, victims are often told that life expectancy is less than two years.

 Timespan Before Mesothelioma Symptoms Arrive

 This goes for all types of mesothelioma, although symptoms for peritoneal mesothelioma tend to show up slightly sooner, at anywhere from 20 to 30 years.
 If you’ve been exposed to asbestos or think you’ve been exposed, it’s imperative that you not only inform your doctor, but also have regular health check-ups.

 In a study performed by the National Center for Biotechnology Information, it was determined that the average period before mesothelioma detection is around 32 years.
 Since the symptoms are mild at first, most victims don’t get diagnosed until much later, when the disease has progressed and the symptoms have become much worse.

 When to See Your Doctor